-Lithium-Ion, or Li-Ion batteries are used in many applications, but most commonly in the electronics industry.
+Lithium-Ion, or Li-Ion batteries are a type of rechargeable battery that’s used in many applications, but most commonly in the electronics industry.
 Li-Ion batteries provide portable electricity, powering electronic gadgets such as mobile phones, laptops and tablets.
 Li-Ion batteries are also used to supply energy to medical equipment, electric vehicles and power tools.

 Li-Ion Battery Composition